jjjj473/SDK_winK/README.md

 ## Usage
 1. Clone this repository.
-2. Review the provided scripts in the `scripts/` directory (to be created) or follow instructions in the docs.
+2. Run `scripts/setup_wine.sh` to initialize a Wine prefix.
-3. Run setup scripts to configure Wine and install optional game dependencies.
+3. Use `python -m wink.cli --help` for additional commands and options.

 ## Status
-This project is under active development.
-The repository currently contains documentation only.
-Future commits will include example scripts and packaging templates.
+The repository includes minimal scripts and a Python CLI for experimentation.
+More advanced features and packaging utilities are planned for future releases.